gaoxiang-huang/gaoxiang-huang.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "Improved Social Force Model Based on Enhancing Psychobehavioral Heterogeneity "
+title: "Improved Social Force Model Based on Enhancing Psychobehavioral Heterogeneity"
 collection: publications
 permalink: /publication/2015-10-01-paper-title-number-3
 excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'